Oregon Community Foundation

 - Annual Investment: $350,000

-- Purpose: Support for small community-driven arts and culture organizations
+- Purpose: Support for small community-driven arts and culture organisations with operating expenses under $100,000

-- Purpose: Flexible funding prioritizing organizations serving women entrepreneurs, entrepreneurs of color, those in under-resourced rural communities, or working in under-resourced sectors
+- Purpose: Flexible funding prioritising organisations serving women entrepreneurs, entrepreneurs of colour, those in under-resourced rural communities, or working in under-resourced sectors

-Additional Programs: Specialized county-specific funds, environmental education grants, workforce training support, and designated funds for nursing home care and community development
+Additional Programmes: Specialised county-specific funds, environmental education grants, workforce training support, and designated funds for nursing home care and community development

 Priority Areas